endymion1818/deliciousreverie-2023/src/pages/posts/using-the-srcset-attribute-on-images.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Using the Srcset attribute on images - Delicious Reverie"
+title: "Using the Srcset attribute on images"
 description: "So, I've been using the relatively new (and somewhat confusing) srcset attribute to serve a couple of interesting use cases lately.
 This spec is really, really useful in certain circumstances, two of which I'd like to share with you here.
 "
-categories:
+tags: accessibility
 datePublished: 2016-01-15
 ---
 # Using the Srcset attribute on images